ropensci/roweb3/content/blog/2023-02-16-runiverse-discovering/index.md

 {{< figureforgallery src="package1.png" alt="Screenshot of r-universe package homepage" >}}

-The package homepages are generated automatically, provide detailed information about everything there is to know about a project, and make it easy to install the package locally and give it a try.
+These package pages are generated automatically and provide detailed information about each project, and all the information and resources to quickly install and try the package locally in R.

 ### Package desciptives

 The initial section of the homepage shows descriptive data and links to resources from this package, such as source/binary files, the package manual and NEWS file.
-Further down we show installation instructions to install the package in R. Installation is quick and easy because we provide pre-compiled binaries for Windows and MacOS, so no compilers are required on the user end.
+Further down we show installation instructions to install the package in R. Installation is quick and easy because we provide pre-compiled binaries for Windows and MacOS, so no special tools or setup is required on your end.

 {{< gallery >}}
 {{< figureforgallery src="package2.png" alt="Screenshot of r-universe package homepage with annotations." >}}